tashunc/flow-nft-frontend/README.md

-# buildspace Flow NFT Collection
+# Flow NFT Collection

-### **Welcome 👋**
-To get started with this course, clone this repo and follow these commands:

-1. Run `npm install` at the root of your directory
-2. Run `npm run start` to start the project
-3. Start coding!

-### **Questions?**
-Have some questions make sure you head over to your [buildspace Dashboard](https://buildspace.so/p/nfts-on-flow) and link your Discord account so you can get access to helpful channels and your instructor!
+onflow cadence NFT Collection Frontend

+React Application include minting and retrieving the metadata of the NFT

+Includes Javascript to retrieve the details from Cadence Smart contracts

+-- Buildspace Projects
+-- BitBucket Migration